Thyra2305/Law-in-Legends/README.md

 <h2><strong> Introducing the Legends </strong></h2>

 When one thinks of Ireland, what image is conjured in your mind?
 A land that hums with life?
 Beer?
 The accent?
+The beer, specifically Guinness?
+Red haired people?
 The triskele?
 Lephrechauns?
 The Troubles?
 Potatoes?
 The same for Wales; what comes to mind?
 Y Ddraig Goch (the Red Dragon)?
-The sheep?
-The Crown?
+Permanent rain?
+Unpronouncable place names?
+The Eisteddfod?
+The hills and sheep?
+Rugby?
+Popty-ping?
 Llewyln ap Gruffud?
 Owain Glyndwr?
 Henry VII?
 Whatever one's image of both those countries may be, there are not many who immediately think of the rich literary, culutral history of the Ireland and Wales and the stories and legends that were told by bards of old and then written down by Christian scribes.
 Without the three stories I studied, or the others, we would not be able to have a looking glass into the culture and the minds of the Medieval Insular (Ireland, Scotland, Wales, Cornwall) Celts.